Fornacula/HarIDSync/README.md

 Before starting the script please ensure HarID portal HTTPS certificate can be validated by OpenSSL.
 By default, the script would use OpenSSL CA Bundle (in `/etc/ssl/certs` on most systems), but if for some reason that is not the case, download full certificate chain PEM file from the portal and use  `--server_ca_cert` to specify it's location to the script.

-By default candibox uses `config/candibox.yml` settings to synchronize with portal but it also supports use cases where single Samba server is used for multiple HarID subdomains (e.g. as subtrees) and takes portal hostname as well as box private key and certificate as command line arguments for easier scripting or CRON usage:
+By default candibox uses `config/candibox.yml` settings to synchronize with portal but it also supports use cases where single Samba server is used for multiple HarID subdomains (e.g. as subtrees) and takes portal hostname as well as box private key and username with secret as command line arguments for easier scripting or CRON usage:

 Synchronize with default values from `config/candibox.yml` file:
 ```sh